Roboy/memory/docs/Usage/1_getting_started.rst

 ROS Configuration (remote)
 ---------------------------------------------------

-If you are using memory module on the PC other then one with roscore, ROS interfaces require `network setup <http://wiki.ros.org/ROS/NetworkSetup>`_.
+If you are using Memory Module on the PC other then one with roscore, ROS interfaces require `network setup <http://wiki.ros.org/ROS/NetworkSetup>`_.

-For this two variables in Config class (util package) should be changed:
+For this two variables in Config class (util folder of the Memory Module) should be changed:

 - ROS_MASTER_URI - defines an URI of roscore module in the network, e.g. "http://bot.roboy.org:11311/"
 - ROS_HOSTNAME - defines the IP address of the machine with rosjava mudule in the network, e.g. "192.168.1.1"